CThyness/ENT3R/README.md

 # ENT3R
-Code for use by mentors of ENT3R
+Code for use by mentors or pupils of ENT3R

 For more information: www.ent3r.no